iesl/paper_coref/doc/evaluation/coreference_evaluation.md

 The remaining mentions are then entered into the coreference algorithm.
 The coreference algorithm produces a clustering of the mentions (without using the gold labels of course).
 This predicted clustering of mentions can then be evaluated against the gold labeling determined in the previous step.

-### Evaluation ###

-The Pairwise, MUC and B3 metrics are used to evaluate the clustering.
-TODO: Provide clear definition of each of these.

 ### Results ###